 Should I use a broker or a lender?

-Whether you go direct to the lender or use a broker to shop around for loans, the choice is yours.
-While brokers can save you time and bring some valuable expertise to the table, there could be additional costs in the short term.
+Whether you go directly to the lender or use a loan broker to shop around for loans, the choice is yours.
+While lending brokers can save you time and bring some valuable expertise to the table, there could be additional costs in the short term.
 Their existing relationships with particular lenders might mean they’re not impartial, even if the FCA says they should be.

-Should you have time and your financial circumstances are fairly straightforward, you may find you can get a good deal direct from the lender.
-So, always do your homework before you approach a broker for their help.
+Should you have time, and your financial circumstances are fairly straightforward, you may find you can get a good deal directly from the lender.
+So, always do your homework before you approach a loans broker for their help.